gmc-code/PC-microbit-micropython/docs/lessons2/gestures.rst

             .. tab-item:: Q2

-                Further modify the code to reset the count to a number 2 less than the current count, but no lower than 0, when the B button is pressed.
+                Further modify the code to reset the count to a number 2 less than the current count, but no lower than 0, when the B-button is pressed.

                 .. code-block:: python